Dual Degrees - List of Frequently Asked Questions

 If I am interested in applying to the MBA program, whom do I contact?

 Rebecca Barbour.
-She is the Admissions Counselor for Graduate Programs at the Whittemore School of Business & Economics.
+She is the Admissions Counselor for Graduate Programs at the Peter T. Paul College of Business and Economics.

 Her contact information is: